clearlinux/clear-linux-documentation/source/clear-linux/tutorials/hadoop.rst

 With all the configuration files properly edited, we are ready to start the daemons.

-When we format `NameNode`, it formats the meta-data related to data-nodes.
+When we format the `NameNode` server, it formats the meta-data related to data nodes.
 Thus, all the information on the data nodes is lost and the nodes can be reused for new data.

 #.
-Format `NameNode` with the following command:
+Format the `NameNode` server with the following command:

    .. code-block:: bash

       sudo hdfs namenode -format

 #.
-Start the DFS daemons `NameNode` and `DataNodes` with the following command:
+Start the DFS in `NameNode` and `DataNodes` with the following command:

    .. code-block:: bash

       sudo start-dfs.sh

 #.
-The console outputs:
+The console output should be similar to:

    .. code-block:: console